Planning and Environment Coronavirus Update

 In line with current Covid guidance, enforcement site visits will be undertaken in essential cases only.
 Where undertaken these will be unaccompanied and professional staff will undertake a risk assessment with customers before agreeing to a visit.
 The risk assessment is to ensure the health, safety and wellbeing of both council staff and the customer.

-The Service continues to the prepare the Inner Moray Firth Local Development Plan (external link) which was subject to consultation on a Main Issues Report in early 2021.
-All current consultations are available through the Development Plans Consultation Portal (external link).
+The Service continues to the prepare the Inner Moray Firth Local Development Plan the Proposed Plan version of which will be published in March 2022.
+All current consultations are available through the Development Plans Consultation Portal.

-The Service is also coordinating the Council's input to the Scottish Government’s National Planning Framework 4 (external link) (external link) the timescale for which has also been affected and a draft is now likely to be published in Autumn 2021.
+The Service is also coordinating the Council's input to the Scottish Government’s National Planning Framework 4 which was published in November 2021 with a deadline for comments of 31 March 2022.

 Case surveyors can be contacted via e-mail by entering the case surveyor’s name like this e.g. email@example.com